veracity/veracity-documentation/sections/identity/new-login-url.md

 If your app is using Client Credentials grant type (used for service-to-service scenarios where no user login happens), you must continue to use login.microsoftonline.com.

 ### Apps using the Veracity .net package
-If your app is using the the Veraciy .net package for handling authentication, [update according to the documentation](https://github.com/veracity/Veracity-Identity-and-Services-Api).
+If your app is using the the Veraciy .net package for handling authentication, [update according to the documentation found here](https://github.com/veracity/Veracity-Identity-and-Services-Api).

 ### Apps using npm package @veracity/node-auth
-If your app is using the NPM pacakge @veracity/node-auth, you must update it to either version `1.0.7` or `2.0.7`.
+If your app is using the NPM pacakge @veracity/node-auth, you must update it to either version `1.0.7` or `2.0.7` or grater.

 ### Other scenarios - WIP
 If your app is using another way of authenticating, you must make sure that you update the login URL to: